Esri/coordinate-conversion-addin-dotnet/README.md

 * Parses WGS1984 input coordinates and outputs multiple formats of the input coordinate
 * Outputs can use pre-defined formats or can be customized to suit your needs
 * Addin for ArcMap 10.3.1 and ArcGIS Pro 1.2
-	* Works with DD, DDM, DMS, GARS, MGRS, USNG and UTM
+	* Works with DD, DDM, DMS, MGRS, USNG and UTM

 ## Sections